Are you planning to visit Singapore with your partner on a holiday soon?

 Sand Skypark Infinity Pool sits at the top of Marina Bay Sands.

 Spend a day lounging on this luxurious rooftop or take a dip in one of the world’s most famous pools.

 The glassy water stretches towards the horizon as the city’s skyscrapers glimmer in the distance.

-This is a perfect romantic date for couples who prefer to relax.
+This is a perfect date for couples who prefer to relax.

 What should you know about Sand Skypark Infinity Pool?

-- The pool leans over the edge of a skyscraper – This pool is an infinity pool, which means that it appears to have no boundaries, and it is 200 meters aboveground.
+- The pool leans over the edge of a skyscraper – This pool is an infinity pool, which means that it appears to have no boundaries.
+It is 200 meters aboveground.
 The visual effect truly gives the impression that anyone standing close to the edge will fall.
-Stay away from the edge of the pool if you are prone to vertigo.
+Stay away from the edge of the pool if you are scared of heights.

-- Light refreshments are available – Don’t worry if you forgot your snacks on the ground floor – food and drinks are available during the day.
+- Food & Drinks are available – Don’t worry if you forgot your snacks on the ground floor.
+Food and drinks are available during the day.
 If you are hungry for a full-course meal, you’ll find an abundance of choices just a few floors below.